vanshuwjoshi/Kaggle-Playground-S4E11/EDA-notes.md

 - No null value
 - However, classes are imbalanced, more 0's than 1's.
 Therefore, for spliting the data we should use stratified sampling.

+### Correlation matrix
+- Depression has high correlation with almost all numeric columns except CGPA (noted before as well).
+- Should check this graph again after data cleaning.